26 Sep What Are the Three Main Types of Scaffolding?

 Other Types of Scaffolding

-These are the most common, but there are many other types of scaffolding.
+These are the most common, but there are many other types.
 Birdcage scaffolding is a small structure to access a particular location, cantilever scaffolding, only fixed at one end, gives access to hard-to-reach places, while an aerial lift provides more flexibility than suspended scaffolding.

 Feel free to get in touch with us if you want to discuss your scaffolding needs.